 \subsection{Generalisability}

 Regarding generalisability, our experiments are not exhaustive and care must be taken in extrapolating to benchmarks besides those presented.
-However, we believe that the presented search algorithm and architecture for SHRIKE are likely to work similarly well with other language interpreters. \SHRIKE depends firstly on some means to discover language constructs and correlate them with their resulting allocator interactions, and secondly on a search algorithm that can piece together these fragments to discover a required layout.
+However, we believe that the presented search algorithm and architecture for \SHRIKE are likely to work similarly well with other language interpreters. \SHRIKE depends firstly on some means to discover language constructs and correlate them with their resulting allocator interactions, and secondly on a search algorithm that can piece together these fragments to discover a required layout.
 The approach used in \SHRIKE to solve the first problem is based on previous work on vulnerability detection that has been shown to work on interpreters for Javascript and Ruby, as well as PHP~\cite{holler12Langfuzz, heelan14ghosts}.
 Our extensions, namely a different approach to fuzzing as well as instrumentation to record allocator interactions, do not threaten the underlying assumptions of the prior work.
 Our solution to the second problem, namely the random search algorithm, has demonstrated its capabilities on a diverse set of benchmarks.
 Thus, we believe it is reasonable to expect similar results versus targets that rely on allocators with a similar architecture.